cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

                     L Error: Instance group 'mysql' references an unknown vm type 'massive'
 ```

 What happened?
 BOSH is complaining that your manifest is referring to a type of VM that it doesn't recognise.

-To fix this, you'll need to make changes to your `cloud-config`.
+To fix this, you'll need to make changes to your `cloud-config` and update your BOSH Director with the new `cloud-config`, and finally redeploy MySQL.

 ### Cloud Config

 Every BOSH Director has a cloud config that defines IaaS-specific configuration, allowing deployment manifests themselves to be IaaS-agnostic.
+You added a cloud config when first deploying Cloud Foundry, but it didn't include a VM description that the MySQL manifest was expecting.

 ### Checking Your Work